Chairman of the PPG – Mr Peter Wilson

 Good for the community because:

-• Patients will have an organisation through which they can identify their own needs.
+• Patients will have an organization through which they can identify their own needs.

 The Patient Participation Group would like to hear your suggestions or comments.